 GoPro may give you a wide range of pictures, however, it is does not provide quality images with low intensity lights.
 Reolink Ip cameras can cover a wide range, provide good picture quality, and provide you with crisp and clear images even with low intensity light.
 This means that you can enjoy watching your birds both in the day and night time.

-15 best live bird box cam in 2021 around the world (Editor’s choice)- Bird species + location
+15 best live bird box cam around the world (Editor’s choice)- Bird species + location

 The following are the top 15 live bird nest cam showing the type of bird and location of the camera: